 The Bronx, New York, United States

-RECRUITINGTherapeutic Response based on the Jankovic Rating Scale
+RECRUITINGTherapeutic Response based on the modified Jankovic Rating Scale

 Therapeutic response of Daxxify will be measured as the significant difference between the baseline to peak efficacy scores using the modified Jankovic rating scale (JRS).
 The JRS scale is a validated physician rating scale that consists of two subscales: blepharospasm (or hemifacial spasm) severity and blepharospasm (or hemifacial spasm) frequency.
 Each subscale is based on a 5-point scale ranging from 0-4, where 0 indicates no symptoms or frequency and 4 indicates the most severe or frequent symptoms.
 Overall scores will be reported as the sum of the two subscales of severity and frequency of symptoms and will range from 0-8.
+The modified JRS will be modified slightly to include hemifacial spasm as opposed to just including blepharospasm.
 Basic descriptive statistics will be used to summarize and report therapeutic response.
 The Wilcoxon signed-ranked test will be used to analyze paired ordinal data gathered from the JRS scores.

 Waning of Effect

-Waning of effect will be assessed by quantifying the patient-reported time, in months, to noticing a loss of peak treatment effect.
+Waning of effect will be assessed by quantifying the patient-reported time, in months, to noticing a loss of peak treatment effect (i.e., start of waning).
 The number of months until noticing a loss of peak treatment effect will be summarized and reported using basic descriptive statistics.

-Time frame: On a monthly basis after 3-month timepoint until symptom free, up to a maximum of 9 months
+Time frame: 1 month post-treatment, 3 months post-treatment, and on a monthly basis after 3-month timepoint until symptoms return to baseline, up to a maximum of 9 months

 Loss of Efficacy

-Loss of efficacy will be assessed by quantifying the patient-reported time, in months, to noticing a complete loss of efficacy.
+Loss of efficacy will be assessed by quantifying the patient-reported time, in months, to noticing a complete loss of efficacy (return to baseline symptom status).
 The number of months to complete loss of efficacy will be summarized and reported using basic descriptive statistics.

-Time frame: On a monthly basis after 3-month timepoint until symptom free, up to a maximum of 9 months
+Time frame: 1 month post-treatment, 3 months post-treatment, and on a monthly basis after 3-month timepoint until symptoms return to baseline, up to a maximum of 9 months

 Incidence Rate of Treatment Failure